Frequently Asked Questions

 • Legal Class Verification systematic review.

 All Notice of Claims are statutorily required to be responded to within 60 days from the date received.
-Whether your claim is approved or denied, you should receive a decision letter within 60 days of filing, please contact our office at ASR-LCV@maricopa.gov.
+Whether your claim is approved or denied, you should receive a decision letter within 60 days of filing, please contact our office at [email protected].

 To correct your property class during the appeal season for the current year only, you will need to complete a Petition for Review of Valuation.

 If you discover that your property class is incorrect for the current tax year and preceding tax years, you will need to complete a Notice of Claim instead of/in lieu of a Petition for Review of Valuation.
-You can file a Notice of Claim for current year pluss three additional tax years (NOC for 2023 could also include 2020, 2021 and 2022.
+You can file a Notice of Claim for current year pluss three additional tax years (NOC for 2025 could also include 2022, 2023 and 2024.
 Supporting documentation would need to be included dating back to the earliest year the claim is requested.)

 Once your claim is processed and a decision rendered, a resolution request to correct the property class will be forwarded to the Maricopa County Treasurer's Office for further review and processing.
 Should you have any additional questions on the property tax refunds, please contact the Treasurer's Office by visiting their website or by calling 602-506-3406.